macabees/dockercoinsworker/README.md

 **Project Background**

-This Docker image is part of the KubernetesCoins project which is a Kubernetes version of the original project called $
+This Docker image is part of the KubernetesCoins project which is a Kubernetes version of the original project called dockercoins.

 The project is designed to be a cryptocurrency miner simulator.
-Its main purpose is to be a Kubernetes educational tra$
+Its main purpose is to be a Kubernetes educational and training purposes.

 A brief description of the related Docker images that are part of this project: